johnalison/WorkingPhilosophy/BookNotes/OneMinuteManager.md

   - Caution them that this might be uncomfortable at first. (b/c most managers dont manage this way and people aren't used to it.
   - Assure them that feedback will be a big help to them.

+#Leadership

 - Try to catch your subordinates doing something right.

 - Help people reach their full potential, catch them doing something right.

 - If you have been doing your job for some time and you know how to do it well, and you make a mistake, the one minute manager is quick to respond.
-  - he comes to see me.
+  - He comes to see me.
   - First confirms the facts
   - Then explains precisely what I did wrong, and how he feels about it.
   - He lets it sink in.
   - Then he lets me know how competent he think I am usually.

 - The best minute you spend is the one you invest in people.

+#Leadership

 - How long would you want to bowl if there were no pins?